 It’s no closely guarded secret in small business that day-to-day operations require the worker bees to wear a variety of hats to keep the hive buzzing.
 In any given day we are on the phone with dive operations in Australia trying to organize travel for 12 people 6 months from now, explaining to parents how we can accommodate a variety of food allergies while on-program, organizing bins of fins and diving regulators in our warehouse, or actually packing the aforementioned mountain of food into a Caribbean-bound shipping container.
 The amount of work done here by lunchtime would be considered more than a full day’s work by any other standard.

 Yet, as summer rolls around, the flurry of activity only increases and the workload doubles as we switch to operational mode for our teen travel programs.
 I recall vividly my first summer as a staff member in the British Virgin Islands – the feeling of standing on the end of our dock completely exhausted from a full day of preparing boats for the next day’s arrival of hundreds of students.
-I recall feeling overwhelmingly impressed by the herculean effort of 65 people to scrub boat hulls, prepare dive equipment, and to make our floating hulls feel like floating homes for the timid, wide-eyed students who would soon step aboard and find out what it is like to live on a boat with a group of strangers for three weeks.
+I recall feeling overwhelmingly impressed by the herculean effort of 65 people to scrub boat hulls, prepare dive equipment, and to make our floating hulls feel like floating homes for the timid, wide-eyed students who would soon step aboard and find out what it is like to live on a boat with a group of strangers for three weeks during our sailing camp.